 - Inline forms and embedded sidebar forms perform worst.

 - Using content upgrade and lead magnets can help in more signups

-And using a dedicated email marketing service provider is necessary.
+And using a dedicated email marketing service is necessary.
 You need to set up at least one autoresponder that will send your incentive to the subscribers.

-Overall, the best way to get more subscribers in your list is doing three things:
+Overall, the best way to get more subscribers on your list is by doing three things:

 - Selection of right tools – I would recommend Thrive Leads

 - Giving away a solid, in-demand incentive as a lead magnet – I would recommend a checklist.

 Do share how well did you do replicating my strategies for increasing conversion rate in the comments section below.